top of page

 • And more!

-The next 4 weeks will be spent putting this knowledge into action by supporting, supervising, and nurturing campers and their development alongside experienced camp staff members (ages 18+).
-Each CIT will spend 3 of those weeks assisting assigned Counselors with their designated campers and receiving coaching/mentorship from the counselor role/perspective, and 1 week working with Program Staff to experience and support the preparation, facilitation and clean-up of adaptive camp activities.
+The remaining weeks will be spent putting this knowledge into action by supporting, supervising, and nurturing campers and their development alongside experienced camp staff members (ages 18+).
+Each CIT will spend 4 of those weeks assisting assigned Counselors with their designated campers and receiving coaching/mentorship from the counselor role/perspective, and 1 week working with Program Staff to experience and support the preparation, facilitation and clean-up of adaptive camp activities.

 Throughout their entire experience, CITs will be led by a CIT Supervisor, who will ensure their health, safety and welfare as well as provide feedback and strategize with CITs on methods to improve their skills and performance.